Appyx/RCWire/README.md

 * Coming soon: ACK-flag will be sent after successful message. --> Retransmission
 (This will probably only work with two Arduinos because of the ISRs on the RaspberryPi)

-* Coming soon: Specify a "port", so that it's possible to have multiple RCWires in
-one area without disturbing each other.
+* Coming soon: Specify a "port", so that it's possible to have multiple RCWires in one area without disturbing each other.

-* Coming maybe: Dynamic protocol switching.

 * Coming maybe: A signal repeater function.
 (Use an Arduino to overcome greater distances)

 # Known Issues

 On the RaspberryPi you are currently not able to receive and send in the same application.

-Sending a message takes a long time, this is due to the high rate of retransmissions.
-(I am playing with that issue, and I am trying to reach higher distances.)